UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ### Description

 Describe AV items in the collection abstract when appropriate.
+Assign the appropriate access restriction at the collection level so that researchers understand AV items require further processing to be accessed and/or digitized.
 (Yep, that's it!
 Easy.)

 ### Locations